-Program: Southeast Pla Improvements Project Status: B id and Award Environment Environmental Status: Active (Cat Ex) Project Cost: Approved Forecast Actual \$ 35.76 M \$ 35.76 M \$ 1.25 M Project Schu Approved 01/ Forecast 01/ Project Perc 18/22 03/01/28 03/01/28 Key Milestones Environme Approva ertisement Construction NTP Construction Final Completion Current Forecast 08/28/25 10/ 31/24 12/31/25 08/31/27
+Program: Southeast Plant (SEP) Improvements Project Status: B id and Award Environm Environmental Status: Active (Cat Ex) Project Cost:Approved\$ 35.76 MForecast\$ 35.76 MActual\$ 1.32 M Forecast 01/18/22 03/01/28 Key Milestones Environmen Approval ertisement Construction N TP Construction Final Completion Current Forecast 08/28/25 10/11/24 A 04/17/26 08/31/27

-The project delivery method for this project is Progressive Design-Build with predesign/design components.
-The bid advertisement date has been pushed out to next quarter, however, there is no impact to the overall project schedule.
-The project team continues to coordinate with Wastewater Enterprise, San Francisco Public Utilities Commission (SFPUC) Information Technology Services, SFPUC Security, and other stakeholders regarding security enhancements, as well as the configuration of security fiber optic connectivity and servers needed for video recording, management, and analytics.
+The project delivery method for this project is Progressive Design-Build with pre-design and design components.
+The Request for Qualifications (Contract No. DB-136) was advertised, two (2) proposers were qualified and the California Environmental Quality Act (CEQA) application will be submitted for Planning Department's approval.
+The Request for Proposals (RFP) will be advertised in the Fall 2025 after CEQA approval.
+This project will include scope from 10037777 OSP and 10037904 NPF security projects.
+The project team continues to coordinate with Wastewater Enterprise, SFPUC Information Technology Services, SFPUC Security, and other stakeholders regarding security enhancements and the configuration of servers needed for video recording, management, and analytics.